Number of the beast: Muhammad

 None of the spellings actually used add up to 666 under Greek gematria.

 Setton (1992) is critical of the idea: Muhammad was frequently defamed and made a subject of legends, taught by preachers as fact.
 For example, in order to show that Muhammad was the anti-Christ, it was asserted that Muhammad died not in the year 632 but in the year 666.
 In another variation on the theme the number "666" was also used to represent the period of time Muslims would hold sway of the land.
 In Quia maior, the encyclical calling for the Fifth Crusade, Euthymius Zygabenus and Zonaras wrote the name as "Maometh" and Cedrenus wrote the name "Mouchoumet" none of which is the "Maometis" in question.

 King of Israel

 Fr.
 Sloet of Holland proposed the title of Antichrist as king of Israel.
 He wrote that, "The Jews have ever looked forward to the Messiah as a great leader to restore the kingdom of Israel.
 They rejected Jesus because He did not fulfill this expectation...
 He will be king of a restored Israel, not only king, but the king par excellence.
 In Hebrew this idea could be expressed by the words (hammelek l'Yisrael), which have the requisite numerical value of 666; but in order to obtain this number kaph medial (כ) must be used in melek (king) instead of kaph final (ך)."

+To Méga Thēríon

+Aleister Crowley (1875–1947), the English ceremonial magician who founded the religion Thelema, self-identified as the Beast prophesied in Revelation and used the name Τὸ Μέγα Θηρίον (To Méga Thēríon), Greek for "The Great Beast", which adds up to 666 by isopsephy, the Greek form of gematria.

+Solomon’s Splendor

+In both 1 Kings 10:14 and 2 Chronicles 9:13 it reads: "The weight of the gold that Solomon received yearly was 666 talents".
+In a 2020 paper by Bodner & Strawn, they seem to indicate that the number 666 is associated with Solomon in his downfall, as it's "an important notice of this king's wayward and unjust practices [..] and eschewing of God's law".
+But they also conclude that "the origin of this number is not yet clear".
+And: "If Irenaeus was unclear about 666 already in the second century, the twenty-first century can be no more certain."